 – Did you stand with us in Ypres or at Ballymacowen Leyden?
 Where were you then Leyden when you were needed?

-The Patrol Car took off across town, crossing the Bridge into the man made canyons of Manhattan before turning North and eventually stopping outside an impressive apartment building near Columbus Circle.
-Leyden hopped out and spoke to the Doorman whilst pointing back at Brennan still seated in the back of the patrol car.
+The Patrol Car took off across town, crossing the Bridge into the man made canyons of Manhattan before eventually stopping outside an impressive apartment building near Columbus Circle.
+Leyden hopped out and spoke to the doorman whilst pointing back at Brennan still seated in the back of the patrol car.
 Leyden then opened the door;

 – Lemmy will look after you from here and you can make your own way home Mike.
 We’ll forget about earlier.
 I’m sorry I shouldn’t have gone near your apartment.
 I just wasn’t thinking.

--This way sir’ and the door man ushered Brennan into the building before handing him over to another staff member, a young lad who brought him up to the 8th floor and an impressive suite.
+-This way sir’ and the door man ushered Brennan into the building before handing him over to another staff member, a young lad in a bell-hop uniform and ill-fitting cap. who brought him up to the 8th floor and he was ushered into an impressive suite.
 ‘Miss Slowey will see you in a few minutes Sir’.
 He sat down on a chaise longue admiring the luxury of his surroundings.

 -Mr. Brennan I presume’ A slim blonde lady dressed in evening wear approached him from down the corridor.